 Although long nails are considered fashionable, shorter nails look cleaner and more refined.
 Not only that, when you have shorter nails, the tendency for them to snag in certain places will be reduced, thus lessening nail damage.
 Also, like the hair, nails will look better if you trim them regularly.
 A nail care tip would be to cut the nails straight across and round them out at the tips.

 GIVE YOUR HANDS SOME LOVE AND USE SOME GLOVES!

-The hair and skin aren’t the only ones that benefit from regular moisturizing; nails will look healthier when they are not dehydrated.
+The hair and skin aren’t the only ones that benefit from regular moisturising; nails will look healthier when they are not dehydrated.
 This helps you avoid dryness which can lead to cracks and fissure formation.
-Rubbing your nails with coconut oil, olive oil, or petroleum jelly can be effective in moisturizing your nails.
+Rubbing your nails with coconut oil, olive oil, or petroleum jelly can be effective in moisturising your nails.
 The pressure from the rubbing can also improve blood circulation to your fingers, thus stimulating better nail growth.
-Overall hydration can also do wonders for your nails, skin and hair, so drink lots of water in order to look more vibrant and healthy!
+Overall hydration can also do wonders for your nails, skin, and hair, so drink lots of water in order to look more vibrant and healthy!

 READ THE LABELS.

 When using nail products such as nail polish and nail polish removers, make it a point to always read the labels and ingredients.
 Chemicals such as acetone can dry out your nails, causing brittleness and damage.
 Products with dibutyl phthalate, toluene and formaldehyde are also common nail polish toxins that contribute to nail brittleness.
 So when going to your next nail product shopping spree, avoid products with those chemicals.